kokizzu/fanin/README.md

 # FanIn

 A library similar to [ch-timed-buffer](//github.com/kokizzu/ch-timed-buffer), used to wait synchronization of multiple goroutines.
-The difference is that this one is database agnostics (callback-based) and no double buffering (so slow flush function might have effect).
+The difference is that this one can notify the caller when it's done flushing using callback or channel, database-agnostics, and no double buffering (so slow flush function might have effect).

 So something like this: